National TYA Awards

 ENOUGH!
 Plays to End Gun Violence calls on teens to confront gun violence by creating new works of theatre that will spark critical conversations and inspire meaningful action in communities across the country.
 ENOUGH!’s mission is to promote playwriting as a tool for self-expression and social change, harnessing this generation’s spirit of activism and providing a platform for America’s playwrights of tomorrow to discover and develop their voices today.
 More than 140 organizations have participated in ENOUGH!’s three previous Nationwide Readings (2020, 2022, and 2023) to bring these plays to their community, involving nearly 3,000 artists and reaching more than 14,000 people.

-The awards will be presented in a joint awards ceremony with the Childrens Theatre Foundation of America on March 15th, 2024 as part of the 2024 TYA/USA National Festival & Conference.
+The awards were presented in a joint awards ceremony with the Childrens Theatre Foundation of America on March 15th, 2024 as part of the 2024 TYA/USA National Festival & Conference.

 The National TYA/USA Awards honor excellence in the field of Theatre for Young Audiences.